 (2) If you experience financial hardship due to the coronavirus pandemic, you have a right to request a forbearance for up to 180 days.
 You must contact your loan servicer to request this forbearance.
 You also have the right to request an extension for up to another 180 days.
 There will be no additional fees, penalties, or additional interest added to your account.
 You do not need to submit additional documentation to qualify, other than your claim to have a pandemic-related financial hardship.

 Is my Mortgage Federally Backed?

 To be eligible for the protections under the CARES Act, your mortgage must be federally backed.
-To know is your mortgage is federally backed, you need to figure out who your mortgage servicer is and contact them.
-Your mortgage servicer is who you make your monthly payments to.
-Email, call or send a written request to your servicer to ask who owns your mortgage and to ask if your mortgage is federally backed.
-Your servicer is obligated to tell you, to the best of its knowledge, the name, address, and telephone number of who owns your loan.
+Contact your mortgage servicer and inquire if your mortgage is federally backed.
+Your mortgage servicer is who you make your monthly payments.
+Email, call, or send a written request to your servicer to ask who owns your mortgage and to ask if your mortgage is federally backed.
+Your servicer is obligated to tell you the name, address, and telephone number of who owns your loan.

 What is Mortgage Forbearance?

 Forbearance is when your mortgage servicer, or lender, allows you to suspend, or reduce, your mortgage payments for a limited period.
 But remember, forbearance doesn’t mean your payments are forgiven or erased.
 You are still required to repay any missed or reduced payments in the future.

 As loans differ from person to person, there may be different forbearance options.
 So, make sure you understand how your forbearance will be repaid.
 There can be different forbearance programs or options, depending on the type of your loan.
 Contact your mortgage servicer, or lender, for any clarifications.